codefellows/seattle-301d34/12-client-side-routing/README.md

 ## Warmup: Review Questions

 1. What is Node?
+Where does it run?
 1. What is Express?
+Where does it run?
 1. What is jQuery?
+Where does it run?
 1. What is PostgresQL?
+Where does it run?
 1. What is psql?
+Where does it run?
 1. What is pg?
+Where does it run?
-2. Draw our diagram for the app we've built so far.
+2. Draw our client/server/database diagram for the app we've built so far, specifically for the GET /api/v1/books route.
 3. What does MVC mean?
 How does it relate to frontend/backend/database?